MobilityData/gtfs-reference/en/routes.md

         tags: []
         text: |
           The route_text_color field can be used to specify a legible color to use for text drawn against a background of route_color.
 The color must be provided as a six-character hexadecimal number, for example, FFD700.
 If no color is specified, the default text color is black (000000).
 The color difference between **route_color** and **route_text_color** should provide sufficient contrast when viewed on a black and white screen.
+  - field_name: route_sort_order
+    details:
+      - ID: 10
+        required: false
+        tags: []
+        text: |
+          The **route_sort_order** field can be used to order the routes in a way which is ideal for presentation to customers.
+It must be a non-negative integer.
+Routes with smaller **route_sort_order** values should be displayed before routes with larger route_sort_order values.
 ---
 File: **Required**